f5devcentral/f5-agility-labs-sslviz/docs/class2/conclusion.rst

 |

-You may not exit the UDF lab environment.
-It will shut down automatically at the end of the scheduled class period.
+You may now exit the UDF lab environment.
+It will shut down automatically at the end of the scheduled class time.

 |